shukriadams/docker-perforce/README.md

 ## User

 The container itself runs as user `root`, but the actual Perforce server runs as user `perforce`.
-The root user start Perforce using the `p4dctl`  which in turn runs as the perforce user.
-This can lead to strange situations with file permissions.
-Always start this container start as root, and if you alter any files that the server interacts with, from within the container set these to be owned by user perforce.
+The root user starts Perforce using `p4dctl`, which in turn hands control over to the `perforce` user.
+This can lead to strange situations with file permissions, and it's possible to break your server if a file gets owned by the wrong user.

+In summary, if you intend to run p4d, connect as user perforce.
+If you intend to run p4ctl, connect as root.

 ## Config

-The username and password in docker-compose will be used to set a first user up.
-Changing the compose file afterwards will not update the user - the credentials in the compose file are never used again.
-To change the password, use the P4admin tool.
-All env variables for container config are for setup-time only.
-Once setup, env vars aren't read anymore.
-Changes will need to be done via Perforce config.
+Most env variabless defined in docker-compose are for setup-time only.
+For example, username and password are used to set up a super user when the container is run for the first time.
+Changing these credentials afterwards has no effect (use P4admin app to alter user credentials).
+These variables are injected into Perforce's own config files that you can find in `etc/perforce` inside the container.

 ## Server modes

 This container starts Perforce as a regular daemon process using Perforce's own control agent p4dctl.
-Set the env var START_NODE to `maintenance` to run the Perforce daemon directly in standard maintenance mode using `p4d -n`.
-You can also set START_MODE to `idle`, which will star the container in a silent, non-blocking shell loop, but without starting Perforce.
+Set START_MODE to `idle`, which will start the container in a silent, non-blocking shell loop, but without starting Perforce.
 Use this mode to debug the container itself, or to manually start Perforce with your own shell command.
-This is useful for running Perforce upgrades etc.
+This is useful for diagnosing Perforce issues, upgrading Perforce etc.

-To start Perforce manually while in the container run
+WARNING : You have to connect as user 'perforce' if you want to start p4d manually.
+Use `docker exec -it -u peforce YOURCONTAINERNAME bash` to connect.
+If you don't specific a user, you will connect as root, and running p4d as root will lead to errors.
+Once in your container as user perforce, start the server manually with

     cd /opt/perforce/servers/<YOUR SERVER NAME>/root && p4d